LoganNegley/LoganNegley/README.md

 ### Hi there 👋 Welcome to my GitHub
--I am currently a Full Stack Developer student at Lambda School and looking forward to getting out into the coding industry in the a few months.
+- I am a Full Stack Web Developer looking forward to exploring new opportunities and experiences.
-- I love pretty much anything creative, from Photography, DIY, Woodworking, Coding, Music, Art you name it.
+- I love anything creative, from Photography, DIY, Woodworking, Coding, Music, Art you name it.

 💬 My current developing skills:
     -HTML